mmig/libflac.js/README.md

 if(decodingMode === 'single'){

-  //use as-single-chunk mode: invokce decode once with the complete FLAC data decoder.decode(binData);
+  //use as-single-chunk mode: invoke decode once with the complete FLAC data decoder.decode(binData);

 } else {